 - be responsible for the child (with your partner)

 - have worked for your employer continuously for at least 26 weeks by the end of the ‘qualifying week’ (the 15th week before the baby is due)

 At least 15 weeks before the due date, tell your employer when the baby is due and when you want to start your leave - they may ask for this in writing.

 Your employer may ask for a written statement to confirm you intend to apply for a parental order in the 6 months after the child’s birth.
 You must sign this in the presence of a legal professional.

-You can’t get Paternity Leave if you take Shared Parental Leave.
+You cannot get Paternity Leave if you take Shared Parental Leave.